Skip to main content

 How to submit a dispute

-Submit a dispute via /privacy/contact using the «DMCC dispute / operator correction» category.
+Submit a dispute via our contact form using the «Dispute a factual record» category.
 State the specific factual input you believe is wrong and, where you have one, the evidence supporting the correction.
 Resolutions that result in a score change, a published correction, or a methodology clarification are logged in our public dispute register at /policies/disputes.

 The three possible outcomes